kahlow/TicTacToe/README.md

 About
 -----

-My goal is to have a server running where multiple users can join and play Tic Tac Toe with eachother.
+My goal is to have a server running where multiple users can join and play Tic Tac Toe with each other.